physaCI/RosiePi_Ansible/README.md

 Usage
 -----
 On the RaspberryPi:
 - Create a user `rosie`, with passwordless sudo privileges.
+Run the following logged in as `rosie`.

 - Install Ansible:
   - At time of writing, Ansible requires the `software-properties-common`